zenurban/java.test.rest/readme.md

 - correct usage of the selected technologies
 - justification of the selected technologies

-Petr Štembera
-ArcSight Engineering Manager
-Micro Focus
-Za Brumlovkou 1559/5
-140 00 Prague 4, Czech republic
-(M) +420 606.625.752

 ---
-Two parser implementations: MathParser and SctiptEvaluator are published via REST interface reachable thru  localhost:11080/zen/calc/(2+2)*3 in the browser returns 12 when test jetty server is started from command line(project root): './gradlew runJetty'
+Two parser implementations: MathParser and SctiptEvaluator are published via REST interface reachable thru  localhost:11080/zen/calc/(2+2)*3 in the browser returns 12 when test jetty server is started from command line(project root): ./gradlew runJetty'

-'./gradlew clean build' builds and tests the system.
+`./gradlew clean build` builds and tests the system.

 Spock framework is used for testing, see test groovy